MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 To publish the line validation policy, follow these steps:

-1. Go to the order line validation policy you created.
-You should be on this screen already if you followed the above steps.
+1. Go to the order line validation policy.
+You should be on this screen already if you followed the previous steps.
 1. Select **Publish**.

 ## Create simple fulfillment assignment policy